rian39/lists/idea_log.md

 - playing with tint formatting, but didn't really get it working.
 - managed to mess up the repo a bit by forgetting to pull down

+## Mon 17 Oct 12:55:25 BST 2016
+- still playing around with tufte, tint etc. Got it working reasonably well after an hour.
+Good example document is here: https://raw.githubusercontent.com/rstudio/tufte/master/inst/rmarkdown/templates/tufte_html/skeleton/skeleton.Rmd
+- also found Morris paper on recommender systems that I should read as point of comparison: TODO: DONE read and extract key points from ~/archive/data_intensive/morris_recommender_European Journal of Cultural Studies-2015-Morris-446-63.pdf and added some notes here morris_recommender_2015.md

+- key thing to get it working is:
+>library('tint'), render('test_tufte.rmd',output_format=tintPdf())

+or
+>render('test_tufte.rmd',output_format=ioslides_presentation())

+- made a small script for this and added it as render_tufte.r
+- modified it to run for lists_conversion_experience.rmd